 Several fairs and exhibitions are also organized by the state and central governments that promote handicrafts and handloom products of India at the state & national levels.
 With the support of the Government of India, Indian artisans have not lost hope and are continuously using their skills to create excellent products.

 India is a vast land of history, culture, and heritage.
 Handicrafts are made in every state of India.
 So we have divided India into six regions i.e. North India, Central India, East India, West India, South India, and Northeast India, to know in-depth about the handicrafts made in different states and union territories of India.

 Handicrafts made in India include:-

-a) Home Decor Items like Idols & Figurines, Candles, Planters, Wall Hangings, Clocks, Mirror Frames, Metal Bells of Kutch, Decorative Bottles, Photo Frames, Candle Holders, etc.
+a) Home Decor Items like Idols & Figurines, Candles, Planters, Wall Hangings, Clocks, Mirror Frames, Metal Bells, Decorative Bottles, Photo Frames, Candle Holders, etc.

 b) Paintings like Madhubani Paintings, Mata ni Pachedi Paintings, Pattachitra Paintings, Warli Paintings, Gond Paintings, Bhil Paintings, Tanjore Paintings, Phad Paintings, etc.

 c) Lighting Items like Lamps, Lamp Shades, etc.

 d) Furniture like Chairs, Tables, Beds, etc.